nryulkim/tgauge/README.md

   - Controllers have access to the session cookie
 - flash
   - Controllers have access to a flash object that persists the data for only one call.
-- CSURF Protection
+- CSRF Protection
-  - Each controller authenticates for CSURF attacks.
+  - Each controller authenticates for CSRF attacks.
 This can be disabled by setting the check_authenticity_token variable to false.

 ### Routes
 - Add the controller's routes through the `config/routes.rb`